oxarbitrage/worker-proposals/bitshares2018_1.md

 ## Updates:

-Report of work done by the worker will be posted in the forum thread of it [link to thread]
+Report of work done by the worker will be posted in the forum thread of it https://bitsharestalk.org/index.php/topic,25713.0.html

 Updates will ve every 2 weeks as i realized it is better than every 1 week.

 ## Notes:

 - worker will not receive 21450 bts per month but exactly 6600 bitusd with the escrow setup.
-Remaining bts(if any) will be burned back to the network or keeped in the worker escrow account as backup(open discussion of this at [link to burnback thread]
+Remaining bts(if any) will be burned back to the network or keeped in the worker escrow account as backup(open discussion of this at https://bitsharestalk.org/index.php/topic,25714.0.html
 - If at some point the escrow can't buy enough bitusd to make the payment the worker will submit a new worker proposal that the stakeholders will need to approve.